New Orders Among Hilbert Space Operators: Introduction

 In fact, even the simpler inequality $\mathcal{R}T\leq |T|$ is not true in general, as one can easily check with the example since we have The latter matrix is not positive since its eigenvalues are $\frac{-\sqrt{2}+1}{2}$ and $\frac{\sqrt{2}+1}{2}$.

-Thus, it is valid to search possible orderings (without the norm) between \begin{itemize} \item $\mathcal{R}T$ and $|T|.$ \item $2\mathcal{R}T$ and $|T|+|T^*|.$ \item $2\mathcal{R}(ST)$ and $|S|^2+|T|^2.$ \end{itemize} The sole goal is to discuss this problem more broadly, leading to several new relations in a more generalized form.
+Thus, it is valid to search possible orderings (without the norm) between \begin{itemize} \item $\mathcal{R}T$ and $|T|.$ \item $2\mathcal{R}T$ and $|T|+|T^*|.$ \item $2\mathcal{R}(ST)$ and $|S|^2+|T|^2.$ \end{itemize} The sole goal of this paper is to discuss this problem more broadly, leading to several new relations in a more generalized form.
 However, we will deal with particular forms of matrix operators that imply the desired links.
 Our discussion will also lead to exciting relations among the singular values and numerical radius inequalities.
+Here we recall that the numerical radius of an operator $T$ is defined by

-Our method to prove the desired results uses mainly block techniques.
+Our method that we use to prove the desired results is based mainly on block techniques.
 For this, we need some results from the literature, as follows.

-\begin{lemma} \cite[Chapter 1]{2} The following statements are mutually equivalent, for $A,B,C\in\mathcal{B}(\mathcal{H})$: \begin{itemize} \item[(i)] $\left[ \right]\ge O$; \item[(ii)] $\left[ \right]\ge O$. \end{itemize} \end{lemma}
+\begin{lemma} \cite[Chapter 1]{2} The following statements are mutually equivalent, for $A,B,C\in\mathcal{B}(\mathcal{H})$: \begin{itemize} \item[(i)] $\left[ \right]\ge O$. \item[(ii)] $\left[ \right]\ge O$. \end{itemize} \end{lemma}

 \begin{lemma} \cite[Theorem 3.4]{1} Let $C$ be self-adjoint and $\left[ \right]\ge O$.
-Then $A,B\geq O$ and
+Then $A,B> O$ and

-where the geometric mean $A\sharp B$ for $A,B \ge O$ is defined as $A\sharp B={{A}^{\frac{1}{2}}}{{\left( {{A}^{-\frac{1}{2}}}B{{A}^{-\frac{1}{2}}} \right)}^{\frac{1}{2}}}{{A}^{\frac{1}{2}}}$. \end{lemma}
+where the geometric mean $A\sharp B$ for $A,B> O$ is defined as $A\sharp B={{A}^{\frac{1}{2}}}{{\left( {{A}^{-\frac{1}{2}}}B{{A}^{-\frac{1}{2}}} \right)}^{\frac{1}{2}}}{{A}^{\frac{1}{2}}}$. \end{lemma}

 \begin{lemma} \cite[Lemma 1]{3} Let $A,B,C\in \mathcal B\left( \mathcal H \right)$, where $A,B\geq O$.
 Then